mepc36/openai-function-call/README.md

 yarn install
 ```

-2. Set up your .env file:
+2. Create a .env file:

 ```
 cp .env.example .env
 ```

 3. Add your OPENAI_API_KEY value to your .env file.
+You can get one in the OpenAI dashboard [here](https://platform.openai.com/api-keys).

 4. Run the script: